binda-nabendu/E.Fashion-Seamlessly_Stylish-Ultimate_Online_Fashion_Destination-Backend_API-public_version/README.md

+# Note: It is the base version To get the advanced version with all functionality and customization you can contact me.
+On the footer note, I give my information.
 # Ecommerce Handicraft Backend API

 This is the backend API for the Ecommerce Handicraft project.
 It provides endpoints for managing user authentication, cart management, product listings, orders, and more.